MeteoModels.jl

 )

 Plot the historical distributions obtained by running the Kalman iterations, for e.g. via the function loop.
 The primary estimator is the mean of the distributions.
 If the distributions feature a second moment (i.e. they are equipped by a variance) then a confidence interval is also drawn.
 The true data true_values, if known, may be provided, and will be plotted on the same figure.
+The keyword variable – an integer – indicates the state member to be plotted.

 source